Jade Raymond

-Jade Raymond (born 28 August 1975) is a Canadian video game creator, best known for helping create the Assassin's Creed and Watch Dogs franchises, and for building the Ubisoft Toronto and EA Motive Studios.
-On 16 March 2021, Raymond announced the founding of a new independent development team called Haven Studios, which was later acquired by Sony Interactive Entertainment in July 2022, officially becoming a part of PlayStation Studios.
+Jade Raymond (born 28 August 1975) is a Canadian video game producer, best known for leading the creation of the Assassin's Creed and Watch Dogs franchises, as well as building Ubisoft Toronto and Motive Studio.
+In March 2021, Raymond announced the founding of a new independent development team called Haven Studios, which was later acquired by Sony Interactive Entertainment in July 2022, making them a first-party developer for PlayStation Studios.
+In May 2025, it was announced that she had left Haven Studios.

 Early life and career

 Jade Raymond was born 28 August 1975 in Montreal.
 She graduated from St. George's School of Montreal in 1992 and Marianopolis College in 1994.
 She received a Bachelor of Science degree from McGill University in 1998, where she majored in computer science.

-Her first post-university job was as a programmer for Sony, where she eventually helped in the creation of Sony Online's first Research and Development group.
+Raymond's first post-university job was as a programmer for Sony, where she eventually helped in the creation of Sony Online's first Research and Development group.
 This led to Electronic Arts where she worked as a producer on The Sims Online.
-From 2003–2004, Raymond joined the G4 program The Electric Playground as a part-time correspondent, working with Victor Lucas, Tommy Tallarico and Julie Stoffer.
+From 2003 to 2004, Raymond joined the G4 program The Electric Playground as a part-time correspondent, working with Victor Lucas, Tommy Tallarico and Julie Stoffer.
 In 2004, she started working for Ubisoft Montreal, where she led the creation of the first Assassin's Creed game.
-Raymond went on to become executive producer on Assassin's Creed II, and was executive producer of new IP at Ubisoft Montreal, which included Watch Dogs and The Mighty Quest for Epic Loot.
+Raymond went on to become executive producer on Assassin's Creed II, and was executive producer of new IPs at Ubisoft Montreal, which included Watch Dogs and The Mighty Quest for Epic Loot.

-In January 2010, Raymond moved to Toronto to build a new studio for Ubisoft in the role of managing director.
+In January 2010, Raymond moved to Toronto to build Ubisoft Toronto, in the role of managing director.
+In October 2014, she left Ubisoft.

+In July 2015, Raymond announced that she had joined Electronic Arts and formed Motive Studio, based in Montreal.
+She was also to be in charge of Visceral Games, located in California, where she worked with games designer and writer Amy Hennig on Star Wars games, and also developed new original IP.
 Raymond is also on the Board of Directors of WIFTI, an organization dedicated the advancement of women across film, television and screen-based industries.
-In July 2015, Raymond announced that she had joined Electronic Arts and formed Motive Studios, based in Montreal.
-She was also to be in charge of Visceral Games studio, located in California, where she worked with games designer and writer Amy Hennig on Star Wars games, and also developed new original IP.